• Fact Checked

 How Much Water to Drink to Flush Out Yeast Infections

-Generally, when it comes to drinking water to flush out a yeast infection, most doctors recommend 8-10 glasses a day, though this can vary quite a bit based on your age, weight, activity level, and climate.
+Generally, when it comes to drinking water to flush out a yeast infection, most healthcare providers recommend 8-10 glasses a day, though this can vary quite a bit based on your age, weight, activity level, and climate.

 The best way to know if you are drinking the right amount of water is to listen to your body.
 If you are thirsty, that's a sign you need to drink more water!
 Also if you go to the bathroom and notice that your urine is dark in color or cloudy, that's another sign you are dehydrated and need more water.
 Ideally, your urine should be very light yellow, even almost clear!

-If you feel like you are drinking all the water you can stomach and still experiencing signs of dehydration, remember that you can get water through foods, too, especially fruits and vegetables like melons, oranges, bell peppers, and celery.
+If you feel like you are drinking all the water you can stomach and still experiencing signs of dehydration or dryness, remember that you can get water through foods, too, especially fruits and vegetables like melons, oranges, bell peppers, and celery.

 Additional Ways to Get Rid of Yeast Infections at Home